A long history in cooking

 Almonds can come sliced or whole, can be ground up into flour, or even come in the form of butter and milk.

-It’s this incredible diversity that makes almonds so good for cooking, adding a unique flavour which can transform ordinary dishes into something magical.
+It’s this incredible diversity that makes almonds so good for cooking, adding a unique flavour that can transform ordinary dishes into something magical.

 One thing is for sure, once you start using almonds in your recipes, it will be hard to stop.